Incident Action Plan

 Individuals Requiring Evacuation Assistance

 Pre-Planning is Important.
-If you are disabled and/or may need assistance evacuating in an emergency, you should pre-plan with your supervisor and contact your Facility Manager of your needs.
+If you may need assistance evacuating in an emergency, you should pre-plan with your supervisor and contact your Facility Manager of your needs.
 Your plan should include:

 • Mastering the skill of giving quick information on how best to assist you.
 Be clear and concise.
 If you have difficulty speaking, consider using a carry-with-you preprinted message.